 This jacket initially did a great a job at keeping us warm.
 Strategic placement of the 750 fill European down in the core and arms are supposed to offer extra warmth, while Coreloft synthetic insulation covers spots that come into contact with moisture, like the sleeves, hem, and collar.
 These features help add extra warmth where it's needed while eliminating unnecessary bulky down.
 However, despite all the advances in technology, we could feel the difference in the warmth of our core compared to our arms.
 We noticed our arms were distractingly colder than the rest of our body, especially in snow and super cold weather.

 The knee-length allows for extra warmth and protection when outside in any environment.
 The waterproof Gore-Tex fabric kept us protected from windy and stormy weather, but the warm down kept us cozy.
-This a better choice compared to the Legendary Whitetails Anchorage Parka or North Face Arrowood Triclimate Jacket.
 We found it almost comparable in warmth to The North Face Metropolis Down Parka II.

 The interior of the jacket kept us warm in the core, thanks to the 750-fill-power down, but there in't enough of it in the sleeves, and we noticed a distinct difference between the warmth of our body and our arms.

 Gore-Tex waterproof fabric treated with a DWR (durable water repellent) on the exterior of the parka allows water to bead up and roll off, which extended our time outside in the elements.
-These waterproof features make it a better choice than the Patagonia Fiona Down Parka, the Patagonia Down With It Parka and the North Face Gotham II Hooded Parka.
+These waterproof features make it a better choice than the Patagonia Down With It Parka and the North Face Gotham II Hooded Parka.

 A Gore-Tex waterproof shell is a great feature, especially for someone living in a wet climate like Seattle.
 This parka did a great job in stormy conditions.
 When out in the elements, water beaded up and rolled off the clean, smooth fabric.
 Saturation eventually occurred after an extended period, but the warmth of the interior down wasn't jeopardized.